Sudhir22/appinventor-sources/README.md

 # Welcome to App Creator

-This repository maintains code for the app creator software inspired from MIT App Inventor.
+This repository maintains code for the <b>App creator</b> software inspired from MIT App Inventor.
 Introduction about MIT App Inventor is as below.

 ## Introduction